 To Cook the Pasta

-- Once the water is boiling, add the salt to the cooking water.
-Then, add the spaghetti.
-Stir to make sure the noodles don't stick to each other.
+- Once the water is boiling, add 1½ Tbsp Diamond Crystal kosher salt to the cooking water.
+Then, add 8 oz spaghetti.
+Stir to make sure the noodles don‘t stick to each other.
 Cook 1 minute less than the package instructions (the pasta will cook a bit more with the sauce).

 To Cut the Ingredients

 - While you wait for the spaghetti to cook (about 10 minutes), start preparing the ingredients and then make the sauce.
-Mince the garlic (I used a garlic press) and shallot.
-You will need about 3-4 Tbsp minced shallot for 2 servings.
+Mince 1 clove garlic (I used a garlic press) and 1 shallot.
+You will need about 3–4 Tbsp minced shallot.
 My shallot was large, so I reserved the rest for another use.

 To Make the Pasta Sauce

 - Heat a large frying pan over medium-low heat.
-Once it's warm, add the oil and evenly coat the pan.
-Then, add the minced garlic and crushed red pepper flakes.
+Once it‘s warm, add 1 Tbsp extra virgin olive oil and evenly coat the pan.
+Then, add the minced garlic and ¼ tsp crushed red pepper (red pepper flakes).
 Sauté until fragrant, about 2 minutes.
 Do not use high heat; otherwise, the garlic and pepper flakes will burn.

 - Add the minced shallot and sauté until translucent.

-- Add the white wine and mix it together.
+- Add 2 Tbsp white wine and mix it together.

-- Add the cream and combine well together.
+- Add ¼ cup heavy (whipping) cream and combine well together.

-- Add the salt and freshly ground black pepper and mix well.
+- Add ¼ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper and mix well.

-- Add the uni (sea urchin) to the pan, reserving some pieces for garnish.
+- Add 3 oz uni (sea urchin) to the pan, reserving some pieces for garnish.
 Use a wooden spatula to break up the uni into the cream mixture to form a smooth sauce, leaving some small chunks for texture.

 - Taste the sauce and season with salt and black pepper, if needed.
 If your spaghetti is not done cooking, take your pan of sauce off the heat and cover with a lid so the sauce does not evaporate and thicken.